You can find the YouTube layer in the Slide Editor.

 Write 100% into the Width and Height values.
 This will make your layer as big as the slide is.

-Turn on Autoplay, probably Loop too.
+Turn on Autoplay, Mute your video at Volume and enable the Loop too.
 This will make your video automatically play and be repeated.
 But you should note, that in a lot of cases your video still cannot autoplay, because of browser limitations!